List of God of War characters: Atreus

+Due to Baldur's death, Fimbulwinter began much sooner than prophesized, setting Ragnarök in motion.
+During the three-year Fimbulwinter, Atreus learns magical abilities, but still cannot fully control them.
+He was rigorously trained by Kratos during this time much to his frustration, though he remained unaware of why Kratos did it as the latter had foreseen his possible demise in the mural during their visit to Jotunheim, which Kratos only revealed to him later on.
+He also secretly meets with Sindri to find the god Týr and prevent Ragnarök.
+This causes a falling out between him and Kratos.
+Atreus is eventually magically transported to Jötunheim by a giant named Angrboda where he learns more about the giants and his destiny as Loki (by which name he introduces himself to all in those realms).
+After making amends with his father and they learn the truth about Ragnarök, they see it through, defeating Odin as Asgard is destroyed.
+Atreus then decides to go off on his own and find any surviving giants, parting ways with his father.

-He is voiced by Sunny Suljic.
+He was voiced by Sunny Suljic.

 Mímir

 Mímir is a former adviser to Odin and claims to be the smartest man alive.
 Formerly known as the fairy Puck, Mímir migrated from the Celtic world to the Norse world to serve Odin.
 He became Odin's advisor, enabling his ambitions, until Mímir's peaceful intentions misaligned with Odin's desire for control, resulting in the former's imprisonment for over a hundred years.
 When Kratos and Atreus encounter him, believing they had reached their goal, Mímir reveals that their goal is actually in Jötunheim and that he can help them get there.
 He asks Kratos to behead him and have his head reanimated by the Witch of the Woods, revealed by Mímir to be the goddess Freya.
 After that is done, Mímir then joins Kratos and Atreus on their journey while clipped to Kratos' belt and provides information about the world and the gods through his tales.
 He returns in Ragnarök, continuing to serve as their counsel, but now regarded as an honorary family member.
+In Ragnarök's DLC Valhalla, Mímir opens up about his romantic feelings and his relationship with the Valkyrie Sigrun, but also his insecurities of not having a body.

-The character is voiced by Alastair Duncan.
+The character was voiced by Alastair Duncan.